-Grade and Associated Quality Points Grade Quality Points Α 4.00 quality points awarded per credit hour Α- 3.66 quality points awarded per credit hour B+ 3.33 quality points awarded per credit hour В 3.00 quality points awarded per credit hour B- 2.66 quality points awarded per credit hour (see graduate satisfactory academic requirements) C+ 2.33 quality points awarded per credit hour С 2.00 quality points awarded per credit hour (see competency and bachelor core requirements) C- 1.66 quality points awarded per credit hour D+ 1.33 quality points awarded per credit hour D 1.00 quality points awarded per credit hour D- o.66 quality points awarded per credit hour F 0.00 quality points awarded per credit hour 1 Indicates incomplete work and is given when some portion of the work is unfinished.
-An /is given only when there are circumstances beyond the control of the student such as serious illness that prevents the student from taking the final exam or completing a course requirement.
-An incomplete must be completed within six weeks after the end of the course, or the / grade will be converted to the grade the student earned before the course extension was granted.
-P Pass, equivalent to a minimum letter grade of C; credit hours for the course are deducted from the total hours needed for NV/D graduation with no impact on the grade point average.
-WP Indicates withdrawal from a course after the last day to drop \V/E while maintaining a passing grade at the time of withdrawal.
-WF Indicates withdrawal from a course after the last day to drop AU while maintaining a failing grade at the time of withdrawal.
-AU Indicates a course, which has been audited, and no credit earned.
-NS Indicates an unsuccessfully attempted course or competency, 143 where no credit or competency has been earned.
+Grade and Associated Quality Points Grade Quality Points Α 4.00 quality points awarded per credit hour A- 3.66 quality points awarded per credit hour B+ 3.33 quality points awarded per credit hour В 3.00 quality points awarded per credit hour В- 2.66 quality points awarded per credit hour (see graduate satisfactory academic requirements) C+ C 2.33 quality points awarded per credit hour С 2.00 quality points awarded per credit hour (see competency and bachelor core requirements) C- 1.66 quality points awarded per credit hour D+ 1.33 quality points awarded per credit hour D 1.00 quality points awarded per credit hour D- 0.66 quality points awarded per credit hour F 0.00 quality points awarded per credit hour 1 Indicates incomplete work and is given when some portion of the work is unfinished.
+An / is given only when there are circumstances beyond the control of the student such as serious illness that prevents the student from taking the final exam or completing a course requirement.
+An incomplete must be completed within six weeks after the end of the course, or the / grade will be converted to the grade the student earned before the course extension was granted. Р Pass , equivalent to a minimum letter grade of C; credit hours for the course are deducted from the total hours needed for graduation with no impact on the grade point average.
+WP Indicates withdrawal from a course after the last day to drop while maintaining a passing grade at the time of withdrawal.
+WF Indicates withdrawal from a course after the last day to drop while maintaining a failing grade at the time of withdrawal.
+AU Indicates a course, which has been audited, and no credit NC earned.
+NS Indicates an unsuccessfully attempted course or competency, where no credit or competency has been earned.
+Does not S affect GPA or quality points.
+Indicates a satisfactory work (used for work that continues 3 over more than one semester), where no credit or competency has been earned.
 Does not affect GPA or quality points.
-S Indicates a satisfactory work (used for work that continues • over more than one semester), where no credit or competency has been earned.
-Does not affect GPA or quality points.
-That been earned.
-Does not affect OFA of quality points.